I learned how to use Photoshop and Quark XPress on a Mac II and frequently produced copy for the student newspaper on Mac Classics.

 I’m not blind to Apple’s faults.
 The proprietary software thing is awful; the Flash thing is infuriating; the sweatshop labour thing predictably depressing (Apple’s ads are bloody awful too, natch).
 But I love their products.

 I have admired Steve Jobs too, without ever learning a huge amount about him.
 His clarity of purpose and thinking was obvious.
 His instincts appeared superhuman; his charisma undeniable.
+I have a feeling he was probably a horrible man to work for.

 I felt sad when I learned of is death, because any premature death is sad.
 His public battle against cancer was sometimes inspiring, sometimes uncomfortable.
 But I also felt sad because Apple’s rise has tracked with my adult life; there are many memorable moments in my life that I associate with various Apple products.
 Because of Steve Jobs.